ash0080/gun.doc.cn/Adapter-Performance.md

 In the near future, a CLI tool will be released and documented to make this easy.

-`gun-flint` is bundled with such a tool already, and so adapters build on flint can take advantage of this.
+`gun-flint` is bundled with such a tool already and adapters built on flint can take advantage of this.
 See flint's [documentation](https://github.com/sjones6/gun-flint/blob/master/docs/PERFORMANCE_TESTING.MD).

 # Future work

-These benchmarks are by and large put together by the good folks creating the storage adapters, so their benchmarks reflect the system that they ran the tests on.
+These benchmarks are by and large put together by the good folks creating the storage adapters.
+Their benchmarks reflect the system that they ran the tests on.
 In the future, we plan on being able to run these on a system with the same specs.

 We need benchmarks for: